New Jersey Turnpike crash leaves 22-year-old man dead

-CARNEYS POINT, New Jersey (WPVI) -- A 22-year-old man has died following a crash on the New Jersey Turnpike.
+CARNEYS POINT, New Jersey (WPVI) -- State police have identified the victim who was killed in a crash on the New Jersey Turnpike in Salem County.

+The victim has been identified as 22-year-old Garret Christino of Highstown, Mercer County.

 New Jersey Turnpike crash leaves 22-year-old man dead